craig01/bloodpressure/README.md

 *bloodpressure* is a web server to practice building an application environment.

-This configuration is based on the web site:4 https://adamcod.es/2014/09/23/vagrant-ansible-quickstart-tutorial.html
+This initial configuration was based on the web site: https://adamcod.es/2014/09/23/vagrant-ansible-quickstart-tutorial.html

+phpMyAdmin was first attempted but was taking too much time for a simple command of sudo apt-get install phpmyadmin when we needed it.